manuelbb-upb/RadialBasisFunctionModels.jl/README.md

 R( X[1] ) ≈ Y[1]
 ```

-Such a machine can be initialize empty and data can be added:
+Such a machine can be initialized empty and data can be added:

 ```julia
 R = RBFMachine()